Spartanburg, South Carolina: Public transit

 Spartanburg is served by the Spartanburg Area Regional Transit Agency (SPARTA), covering the city of Spartanburg and the surrounding urbanized area with 8 routes leading to a wide variety of destinations.
 All SPARTA buses are equipped with bicycle racks.
 Two hybrid-electric buses were added to the fleet in 2012.
 The SPARTA Passenger Center is located at 100 North Liberty Street and also serves Greyhound buses.

 Mass Transit is provided to all citizens of Spartanburg County through Spartanburg County Dial-A-Ride.
 It is a door to door service that operates six days a week.

+Active transportation

+Spartanburg is home to the Daniel Morgan Trail System, or "the Dan" for short, a 55 mile collaboration between Spartanburg County Parks, the City of Spartanburg, non-profit PAL, and other community partners.
+The system consists of paved and unpaved pathways, along with expanded sidewalks and protected bicycle travel lanes.
+The Hub City Hopper, a fully protected bicycle lane going through the city's downtown that is described as a first of its kind in South Carolina, was named as the sixth best new U.S. bike lane in 2023 by PeopleForBikes.
+The system is likely to grow in the coming years.

 Airports

 The Greenville-Spartanburg International Airport (GSP) lies mostly in suburban Greer, and it serves Greenville as well as Spartanburg.
 It has become one of the busiest airports in South Carolina.

 The Spartanburg Downtown Memorial Airport (SPA) is a general aviation/small craft airport owned and operated by the City, which lies southwest of town.